 Join our Community of Changemakers

-It is through our collective actions and ideas that we will achieve race and healthy equity in Pinellas County.
+It is through our collective actions and ideas that we will achieve racial and healthy equity in Pinellas County.
 Keep pushing the movement forward.
 Connect with the Foundation to stay updated on opportunities, developments, and events around equity.